MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-mobile-layout-view.md

 ---
 title: Mobile layout view
-description: Learn about mobile layout view which is used to create mobile optimized views of Power BI report pages.
+description: Learn about mobile layout view, which is used to create mobile optimized views of Power BI report pages.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''